 I received my PhD from the Department of Computer Science at the University of Texas at Austin, in August 2014.
 My adviser was Kristen Grauman.
-My research interests lie in computer vision, machine learning, and crowdsourcing.
+My research interests lie in computer vision and machine learning.
 I got my undergraduate degree at Pomona College in California, with majors in Computer Science and Media Studies.